okmatija/Puck/plan.md

 # Gameplay

 [x] Kinematic obstructions in the play area
+[ ] Maybe there should be an option to play as a the "level/game master" who gets to control the level e.g., how fast things spin etc. Create fun situations where someone can play favourites
+[ ] Should be able to launch a ball from your paddle, to make it easier to create the fun situations where you can hit a ball with another ball
+[ ] Slow time powerup to temporarily slow down time
 [ ] Three balls was really fun (Will playtest)
 [ ] Countdown to unpause
 [ ] Implement a simple AI